-North Carolina' Food and Nutrition Services (FNS) program—commonly called "food stamps"—is designed for low-income families and intended to end hunger and improve nutrition and health.
+North Carolina's Food and Nutrition Services (FNS) program—commonly called "food stamps"—is designed for low-income families and intended to end hunger and improve nutrition and health.
 The programs help individuals and families with limited financial resources purchase the food they need to maintain a healthy lifestyle and makes sure that nobody in the state goes hungry.

 Whether you're just moving to the state or have been a long-term resident who's recently come into financial troubles that prevent you from feeding yourself or your family, applying to the FNS program could help you afford to put food on the table again.

-Once you've confirmed through the NC Department of Social Services that you are eligible to apply by taking this food stamps eligibility test, you can head to your local social services to apply.
+Once you've confirmed through the NC Department of Social Services that you are eligible to apply by taking a food stamps eligibility test, you can head to your local social services to apply.
 If approved, the funds will be issued via an Electronic Benefits Transfer card (EBT cards), as paper checks are no longer mailed out.

 Eligibility and What You'll Need to Apply

 You'll need only a few things to apply for food stamp benefits in North Carolina, which includes proof of your identity, address, age, Social Security number, work status, health status, income, assets and resources, and your gas and electric bills.

 Once you have everything lined up, fill out the Application for FNS to begin the application process for your household online or in person.

 In order to apply, you'll need to qualify under North Carolina DSS guidelines, which define a "household" as:

 - Individuals living together who purchase and or prepare their food together or will do so upon receipt of food assistance

 - Spouses who are living together or individuals that represent themselves as husband and wife to the community